Skip to main content

 2. You’re staying in a remote location.
 The further away from the cities that you stay, the harder time you are going to have to get around or do anything really.
 As I said, there are not a ton of public transportation options.
 If you stay somewhere rural, you’re going to have a hard time getting around without taxis or a rental car.

-3. You don’t want to walk uphills in 100-degree heat.
+3. You don’t want to walk uphill in 100-degree heat.
 Montenegro is filled with hills.
 This means you are going to be walking up a lot of hills in the very very hot heat.
 Having a car gives you the flexibility to explore even more of the coast and see better, more secluded beaches without having to walk up and down hills for several miles!

 Have you read my Ultimate Guide to Traveling in Montenegro?
 That will help you decide where to visit!
 Once you know where you plan to visit and stay, you’ll have a better idea of how long you’ll need the car and whether you should even get one at all.